Pouloudbre/number-validation/readme.md

 The goal of this application is to generate every possibilities of number considering the ambiguities comming from natural language.

+## Overview

+My idea for this problem was to create and store every possibilities of ambiguities in an ArrayList of ArrayList of String.
+All the possibilities comming from the same ambiguities had to be stored at the same index.

+From here, I could generate every phone number by browsing the arrays.

+Some edge case like tenth are handled.
+Indeed, there is no ambiguities in 10, 11, 12 ..
+19

 ## Installation

 You can launch the project from your favorite IDE when the POM file is detected.